Request a Free 5-Minute Phone Appointment

 Located in the Dayton metro area, Centerville, Ohio is a growing city that offers visitors and citizens a wide variety of options for recreation and entertainment.
 In addition, residents enjoy a city government that works diligently to provide exceptional services to all residents.
 With one of the best school systems in the country, Centerville is the perfect place to raise a family.
-If you have questions about any city services or need assistance, you can reach the city offices by calling 937-433-7151 or by visiting the office located at 100 West Spring Valley Road, Centerville, OH 45458.

 The History of Centerville, Ohio

 Centerville was incorporated in December 1968; however, the city was founded in 1796 by Benjamin Robbins.
 Robbins named the area known as Centerville today after his hometown in New Jersey.
 Originally spelled as “Centreville,” the spelling of the city was changed to Centerville by the United States Postal Service in 1900.
 Even though Centerville has developed into a thriving city with all the modern conveniences you would expect to find in large metropolitan areas; residents still enjoy the small town feeling that is so special in Centerville.
 The rich history of this proud Ohio city is immediately seen in the pride shown by the residents and city officials.

 Today, Centerville has a population of 23,999.
 The city limits of Centerville spans both Montgomery and Greene counties.
 The average age of Centerville citizens is 42 years, but there is a growing number of residents under the age of 30 years and over the age of 65 years.
 As the population of Centerville continues to expand to include a larger number of residents who need personal care assistance as they age, the need for Medicaid and nursing home planning is also growing.